Scholarships at Royal Holloway, University of London

 The scholarship will be awarded for the 2018/19 academic year.
 It cannot normally be deferred.

-If you are awarded the scholarship you must agree to have your details passed on to the scholarship donor and you will need to write a handwritten thank you card/letter.
+If you are awarded the scholarship you must agree to us passing your details on to the scholarship donor and you will need to write a handwritten thank you card/letter.

 add to favourites